Cooper Hummel

-Cooper Everett Hummel (born November 28, 1994) is an American professional baseball outfielder and catcher who is a free agent.
+Cooper Everett Hummel (born November 28, 1994) is an American professional baseball outfielder and catcher for the Yokohama DeNA BayStars of Nippon Professional Baseball (NPB).
 He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks, Seattle Mariners, Houston Astros, and Baltimore Orioles.
 Hummel played college baseball at the University of Portland.

 Early life

 Hummel attended Lakeridge High School in Lake Oswego, Oregon.
 He was a member of the Lake Oswego Little League team that advanced to the U.S. semifinals of the 2007 Little League World Series.
 He attended the University of Portland and played college baseball for the Portland Pilots for three seasons.

 Professional career

 Milwaukee Brewers

 The Milwaukee Brewers selected Hummel in the 18th round of the 2016 Major League Baseball draft.
 Hummel made his professional debut with the rookie-level Helena Brewers.
 In 2017, Hummel played for the High-A Carolina Mudcats, slashing .244/.368/.381 in 59 games.
 He returned to Carolina the following year and posted a slash of .260/.397/.410 with 8 home runs and 50 RBI in 103 games.
 In 2019, Hummel played in 121 games for the Double-A Biloxi Shuckers, hitting .249/.384/.450 with career-highs in home runs (17) and RBI (56).
 Hummel did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Hummel was assigned to the Triple-A Nashville Sounds to begin the 2021 season, and hit .254/.435/.508 with 6 home runs and 15 RBI.